pulumi/docs/pulumi-hugo/themes/default/content/blog/esc-env-run-aws/index.md

 ### Step 2: Create the OIDC configuration

 Pulumi ESC offers you the ability to [manually set your credentials as secrets](/docs/esc-cli/commands/esc_env_set/) in your Pulumi ESC environment files.
-When it comes to something like OpenID Connect (OIDC) configuration, a more secure and efficient alternative is to leverage yet another great feature of Pulumi ESC: dynamic credentials.
+When it comes to something like OIDC configuration, a more secure and efficient alternative is to leverage yet another great feature of Pulumi ESC: dynamic credentials.

 This service can dynamically generate credentials on your behalf each time you need to interact with your AWS environments.
-To do so, you'll need to [configure OpenID Connect (OIDC) between Pulumi and AWS](/docs/pulumi-cloud/esc/providers/#setting-up-oidc).
+To do so, you'll need to [configure OIDC between Pulumi and AWS](/docs/pulumi-cloud/esc/providers/#setting-up-oidc).
 On the AWS side, there are two resources you'll need to create:

 - An IAM OIDC provider
 - An IAM Role

 Let's start by creating the OIDC provider resource.
 There are a number of ways you can do this in AWS, but we will demonstrate how to create it via the AWS console.

-{{< notes type="info" >}}
+{{< notes type="warning" >}}
-Please note that while we’re providing the steps and screenshots that are accurate as of the date of this post, AWS documentation is subject to change.
+Please note that while we’re providing steps and screenshots that are accurate as of the date of this post, AWS documentation is subject to change.
 For the most current and precise information, always refer to the [official AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc.html).
 {{< /notes >}}

 #### a.
 Add identity provider